Yrgarcia/EMSSG/README.md

   `pip install -r requirements_2.7.txt`

+There is a small excerpt of the English-Spanish Europarl corpus available for testing, but if you want to use the full [Europarl corpus](http://www.statmt.org/europarl/) for either Spanish, Finnish, German or Polish, download and unzip it and place it in the corresponding language pair folder.
+For English-Spanish that is `/Preprocessing/es_en/`.

-In order to be able to use the TreeTagger POS-tagger, download and unzip the [tagger package](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) for your system into a folder named `TreeTagger` and specify its relative path in `config.json`.
+Download and unzip the [TreeTagger package](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) for your system inside the EMSSG folder.
+If you placed it somewhere else you need to specify its relative path in `config.json`, otherwise you don't need to change the path.

-Download and unzip the [TreeTagger parameter file](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) for either Spanish, Finnish, German or Polish and place it in the corresponding folder (for the included test corpus use the Spanish par file and place it in: `/Preprocessing/es_en/`).
+Download and unzip the [TreeTagger parameter file](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) and place it in the corresponding folder (for the included test corpus use the Spanish par file and place it in: `/Preprocessing/es_en/`).

-Additionally, you need to clone, [fast_align](https://github.com/clab/fast_align) and compile it by following the instructions on their GitHub page.
-Specify its location in `config.json` including the direct path to the binary `fast_align/build/fast_align`.
+Clone [fast_align](https://github.com/clab/fast_align) into `EMSSG` and compile it by following the instructions on their GitHub page.

 ### Configure Parameters
 #### Enter parameters in `config.json`: